 Unfortunately, detailed sales figures for your competitors are out of bounds.
 But the good news is that valuable clues about the effectiveness of your rivals’ online stores are easily accessible.
 Traffic analytics tools (SEMRush being one example) allow you to take a glimpse behind the scenes of your competitors’ websites to view metrics such as total visits, unique visitors, average visit duration and bounce rate.
 You can then compare these against your own performance.

 Successful beauty brands are built not only on being able to solve customers’ beauty-related problems, but also on their ability to inspire.
 This is why, when it comes to identifying your competitors, you should focus not just on those businesses that are selling the same type of range as you, or even selling the most products, but also those who are competing for your audience’s ‘mindset’.

 For a more detailed guide on creating and maintaining a list of competitors, be sure to check out our guide on how to conduct a competitive analysis in 7 easy steps.

 Perhaps the biggest lesson is this — in order to monitor the overall health of your brand, you cannot just look at your company in isolation.
 You need to maintain visibility over what’s out there in the wider market, something that’s especially important in the fast-moving beauty sphere.

-This is where Media View proves especially useful.
+This is where our media solutions prove especially useful.
 With this tool, you can keep track of all the latest trends and compare your coverage and positioning against your competitors in real-time, all in one place.
 Specifically designed for beauty brands by industry professionals, Media View can help you to keep competitive benchmarking extremely relevant to your individual brand goals.